deathbeds/pidgy/pidgy/extension.md

     def load_ipython_extension(shell: IPython.InteractiveShell) -> None:

-The `load_ipython_extension and unload_ipython_extension` are functions that can configure the `IPython.InteractiveShell`.
-We'll introduce a few major features that are configured everytime `pidgy` is used interactively.
+The `load_ipython_extension` makes it possible to configure and extend the `IPython.InteractiveShell`.

             loader.load_ipython_extension(shell)
             tangle.load_ipython_extension(shell)
             testing.load_ipython_extension(shell)
             weave.load_ipython_extension(shell)

-1. Configure the ability to import other `pidgy` markdown files and notebooks as python modules.
+1.  [x] The `loader` makes it possible to import other markdown documents and notebooks as we would with any other [Python] module.
+The rub is that the source code in the program must **Restart and Run All**.
-2. Perhaps the most labourious part of `pidgy` are the heuristics for a line-by-line translation of markdown source to python.
-3.  `pidgy` documents will frequently sprinkle `"code"` throughout a document.
-    It uses this code as interactive test objects that are run as unit tests.
-4. The `pidgy` `input` represents both code and design.
-We trigger a few custom output events to capture reproducible information about the computing environment.
+2.  [x] The `tangle` module constructes a line-for-line transformer that converts markdown to python.
+3.  [ ] `pidgy` documents can be used as unit tests.
+To assist in successful tests `pidgy` includes interactive `testing` with each execution.
+It verifies inline code, doctests, test functions, and `unittest.TestCase`s.
+4.  [x] The `weave` step relies on the `IPython` rich display to show markdown.
+        And `jinja` templates.

 <!--

     def unload_ipython_extension(shell):

+`unload_ipython_extension` unloads all the extensions loads in `load_ipython_extension`.

         for x in (weave, testing, tangle):
             x.unload_ipython_extension(shell)